marcodallavecchia/biologistsadventure/_pages/external.md

 layout: single
 toc: true
 ---

+### Python trainings
+- I have organized and created material for a Python beginner-friendly course.
+All the material can be found in [this Gitlab repo](https://gitlab.com/igbmc/mic-photon/python-intro-igbmc).
+The slides are available [here](https://igbmc.gitlab.io/mic-photon/python-intro-igbmc/).

+- I have co-organized and taught a Git and Python for bioimage analysis course.
+The material is availble at [this Gitlab repo](https://gitlab.com/igbmc/mic-photon/rtmfm_python_image_analysis).

+### Miscellaneous presentations
+- A seminar on Deep Learning fundamentals and applications for bioimage analysis.
+Slides can be found [here](https://igbmc.gitlab.io/mic-photon/dl-image-analysis/)
+- A small talk about the importance of bioimage analysis in quantitative biology.
+Slides can be found [here](https://igbmc.gitlab.io/mic-photon/on-bioimage-analysis/)

 ### Newsletter per la Associazione Italiana per la lotta al Neuroblastoma
 <figure style="width: 200px" class="align-left">
         <img src="https://neuroblastoma.org/wp-content/uploads/2020/07/logo-associazione-neuroblastoma_200x169.png" alt="neuroblastoma-logo">